WUSTL-Biol4220/home/how_to_guide.md

 ```

 This last line (`mlandis@biol4220-mlandis:~$`) indicates that you have successfully SSH'd into your lab VM, and that it is ready to receive your commands!

+If you cannot establish an SSH connection with your VM, please contact the instructor for help.

 Lab VMs are preinstalled with all of the software needed to complete the lab exercises.
 For various reasons, you will not have full admin access over your Lab VMs.
 If you need additional software installed, or if you find your Lab VM is no longer in a fully operational state, please let the instructor know so we can either fix your issue or provide you with a new VM.